temporalio/documentation/docs/node/workflow-scopes-and-cancellation.md

 # Scopes and Cancellation

-Temporal workflows have different types that can be cancelled:
+Temporal Workflows have different types that can be cancelled:

-- A timer or an activity
+- A timer or an Activity
-- An entire workflow
+- An entire Workflow
-- A workflow scope
+- A Workflow scope

 Workflows are represented internally by a tree of scopes where the `main` function runs in the root scope.
 Cancellation propagates from outer scopes to inner ones and is handled by catching `CancellationError`s when `await`ing on `Promise`s.
-Each activity and timer implicitly creates a new scope to support cancellation.
+Each Activity and timer implicitly creates a new scope to support cancellation.

-The following example demonstrates how to handle workflow cancellation by an external client while an activity is running.
+The following example demonstrates how to handle Workflow cancellation by an external client while an Activity is running.

 ```ts
 import { CancellationError } from '@temporalio/workflow';